 After identifying the underlying cause of your incontinence, he recommends the best treatment options.
 Your treatment may include:

-If you struggle with urinary incontinence, book an appointment online or call the caring team at Advanced Pelvic Surgery, where you can count on Dr. Owens, who has practiced urogynecology in Cincinnati for more than 20 years.
+If you struggle with urinary incontinence, book an appointment online or call the caring team at Advanced Pelvic Surgery, where you can count on Dr. Owens, who has practiced Urogynecology in Cincinnati for more than 20 years.
+He can help find the right treatment option for you.